 Another significant issue for our county and the region.
 I have no problem with providing for safe bike transportation, livability walking/accessibility plans for residents and other transportation improvement ideas.
 However, most data supports the truth that a very high proportion of individuals still use cars and want transportation infrastructure to be improved with this mode of transportation in mind.
 This is the epitome of evidence-based policy making.
 It is NOT governments job to tell residents how to commute or how to live.
 That is government overreach.
 The market and citizens can decide that for themselves.
 The majority of transportation dollars must be spent for the greatest number of residents.

 MSTIP in Washington County is a great county budgetary add-on that continues to do great work prioritizing work in the unincorporated areas of Washington County to the tune of $35 million per year and I will continue to support this program.
 All national and local data (Pew, Gallup, Univ. of Michigan, Metro) all indicate 85-88% of all individuals want/need improved 'car infrastructure.'
 Government must be responsive to these citizens.
 Currently, 25% of all MSTIP improvements must include sidewalk/bike-lane inclusion and URMDAC recently appropriated 11.4 million for 12 projects in Washington County to implement/improve bicycle lanes/sidewalks and safety improvements.
-This funding will continue.
-We need to spend more money to mitigate congestion and improve our infrastructure for vehicles.
+This funding will continue and should for those who want improved connectivity because they work and live locally.
+I support these funding measures continuing.
+However, we need to spend more money to mitigate congestion and improve our infrastructure for vehicles by increasing capacity.

-We will see some Hwy.
-217 improvements in 2020 from an already approved ODOT project.
-I also support the identification and improvements of TV Highway and 185th Avenue in the new Metro Bond proposal.
-However, I am opposed to a wasted 1.025 Billion for the Southwest Corridor Lightrail project and a ridiculous 50 million of that for a study on an underground Lightrail tunnel.
+There are some Hwy.
+217 improvements coming in 2020 from an already approved ODOT project.
+I also support the identification and improvements of TV Highway and 185th Avenue in the new Metro Bond proposal but only to a slight degree.
+These proposals are not to increase capacity.
+Therefore, this Bond will cost Washington County a great deal of money with no solution to our significant capacity issue.
+Metro continues to be short-sighted in it's understanding of community needs.
+Additionally, I am opposed to a wasted 1.025 Billion for the Southwest Corridor Lightrail project and a ridiculous 50 million of that for a study on an underground Lightrail tunnel.
 This proposed bond measure has already increased from 3 to 6 Billion dollars in just the last month.
 To be frank, Tri-Met is not ran well.
 Ridership is down on both Bus and Max significantly in the last 5-10 years with a decrease of over 7 million riders combined!
 WES has been a failure to the tune of close to 170 million dollars of taxpayer money.
 This tax subsidized institution must improve before I support more tax revenue for them.
-I may support this Bond if the priorities change.

 Induced demand is a concept that if you increase supply (vehicle capacity) that more will use the supply.
 This has been shown to be true in large projects around the country (i.e., the Katy Freeway in TX).
 When only capacity is increased, there is improvement over an approximate 2 year time span.
 However, congestion returns or worsens within 5 years.
 We have to be aware of this reality if we are to spend Billions.